“Music expresses that which cannot be said and on which it is impossible to remain silent.”

 Between DJing, recording, and playing music, much of my life is devoted to audio.
 Which means when I need a mini-vacation I have to look outside the boombox.
 Here’s my current fix:

 - January 3, 2017 Hang On In There

 This incredible trio of sisters are 1970’s, B-Side royalty, in the Funk/Soul universe.
 “Hang On In There” is hot and fast and fun all around, and should be near-mandatory listening for that late night funk party.
 You might also recognize the vocal harmony’s from another famous recording the sisters appeared on: Norman Greenbaum’s rock classic “Spirit In The Sky”.
-Check that one out here.Stranger Love (Remixed by RAC)
+Check that one out here.No Strings (Remixed by RAC)

 Embarrassingly I started off not knowing that Jorge Ben was Brazilian, assuming the vocals gliding over this incredible collage of styles were articulating words in Spanish.
 I should have known better, and now I do.
 Jorge Ben was my introduction into the soulful and sweet world of Brazilian music and I still stumble over a new gem by him every now and then.
 And for the record, this guy has livened up many a tipsy dinner party at my house.The Mack

 Nevada, Fetty Wap & Mark Morrison

 Oh the sweet, saccharine, saliva inducing sugar rush that is “The Mack” by Nevada.
 I have to say I love the novelty of this one, but I almost left it off my list because it bears every hallmark of a song doomed to be overplayed to death.
 I just hope it didn’t die before you personally had a chance to break a late-night-sweat to it on a dance floor.
 C’est La Vie.C.R.E.A.M.